 This is not the site of a major plane crash though and there were no injuries.
 It was commonly believed that the plane crashed during a storm after it ran out of fuel when the pilot accidentally switched to the wrong fuel tank.

-But Þórir Kjartansson from Vík, one of the owners of Hjörleifshöfði promontory, told me another story.
+But Þórir Kjartansson from Vík, one of the former owners of Hjörleifshöfði promontory, told me another story.
 He was a member of the rescue team Víkverji back when the plane crashed, and the Americans told the rescue team that they had to land due to carburetor icing.

 Þórir Kjartansson, whom I have been acquainted with since I wrote 2 travel-blogs on Hjörleifshöfði promontory, was kind enough to both send me photos he took on the day following the emergency landing, and to tell me a little bit about what it was like when he reached the plane the day after it had crashed: